active-interest/seo-ultimate/readme.txt

 * **File Editor** - Lets you edit two important SEO-related files: robots.txt and .htaccess

 * **Slug Optimizer** - Removes common words from post/Page slugs to increase in-URL keyword potency.

+* **Competition Researcher** - Investigate multiple keywords or URLs with quick access to search query parameters like `allinanchor:keyword`, `site:example.com`, `link:example.com`, and more.

 We have many more features that we're working on finetuning before release.
 If you install the plugin now, you can have these new features delivered to you on a regular basis via WordPress's automatic plugin upgrader.